"...and that kids, is how I killed the huge sabre toothed tiger with just my bare hands and the sharpened thigh bone of Great Uncle Ned."

 I have also been seen at corporate events, libraries, cemeteries, parties, weddings, in pubs, on the street and in gardens taking my unique style of storytelling to all.

 The books are all written by me, hand painted by me and produced by me, so frankly they are mine, but they can be yours!
-See the shop page and signed copies are available.
+See the book page for synopsis and information.
 To book this fantastic storytelling experience please visit the contact page.

 Thank you for visiting me, I look forward to telling you a tale or two.
 Mark

-Mark is a member of The Society of Storytellers and Equity
+Mark is part of The Society of Storytellers, World Storytelling Cafe and Equity

 Contact for Storytelling